 Oregon Pacific Bank Announces Third Quarter Earnings Results

-Florence, Ore., October 22, 2020 – Oregon Pacific Bancorp (ORPB) today reported financial results for the third quarter ended September 30, 2020.
+Florence, Ore., October 21, 2021 – Oregon Pacific Bancorp (ORPB), the holding company of Oregon Pacific Bank, today reported financial results for the third quarter ended September 30, 2021.

 Forward-Looking Statement Safe Harbor